 - Deadlift, machine row

-Make any one of these challenges a regular part of your training, or save it for a rainy day when you just can't get motivated to do your normal workout.
+Make any one of these challenges a regular part of your training or save them for a rainy day when you just can't get motivated to do your normal workout.
 Afterward, bask in that good soreness!